If you’re planning a US National Park vacation, be sure to learn about the park pass: the cost, how it saves money, and where you can buy the pass.

 You must ‘do the math’ to determine if the pass will save you money based on the locations you plan to visit for the year.

 The pricing structure in the National Parks is variable.
 Each one charges different rates and there’s a mixture of charging by person or by vehicle.
 If you plan to visit the most famous and pricey parks, the fees can add up quickly.

 But if your plans only include the smaller parks or visiting more National Forests which are often free, it might not be worth it.

 Why We Buy the America the Beautiful Pass Each Year

 Support a Good Cause – Even if we don’t save money or break even one year, we feel good that our donation is helping the National Park Service.
 Public support is a critical component in the management of National Park Service lands.
 No other federal agency relies as heavily on the generosity and kindness of its visitors, volunteers, and donors.

 Adventure & Photography – The beauty of the parks and forests beckon to those who like to explore, hike and photograph.
 National parks offer stunning scenery, hiking trails for all levels and opportunities to see wildlife.
 There is a reason it’s called the AMERICA THE BEAUTIFUL pass.

 Proximity – Living in Utah, we have a definite advantage being close to so many parks.
-There are National Parks within 4 hours which makes it easy to do a weekend trip.
+There are 5 Utah National Parks within 4 hours which makes it easy to do a weekend trip.
 Others are only a day’s drive thus eliminating an expensive airline ticket to visit those parks.
 We can visit the close parks multiple times during the year, and plan a few longer trips to those farther away in the same year.
 We will have visited various National Parks 6 times this year.
 That makes buying the annual pass worth it for sure.